 Take our Love & Respect Challenge.

-Get companion copies of our marriage books: 25 Ways to Show Love to Your Wife and 25 Ways to Communicate Respect to Your Husband (affiliate links).
+Invest in companion copies of our marriage books by the same title: 25 Ways to Show Love to Your Wife and 25 Ways to Communicate Respect to Your Husband (affiliate links).
 If you will read just one chapter a week and focus on consistently implementing the principle taught (using the action steps provided) before you move on to the next chapter, you’ll see your relationship blossom this year in ways you never dreamed possible.